 The Trusts strategic development plan outlines its growth strategy.
 Whilst continuing to raise standards at Waterloo Primary Academy, we are keen to grow.
-The Executive team continue to liaise with both the RSC for the North and LWY (Lancashire and West Yorkshire) in providing school to school support.
+The Executive team continue to liaise with the Regional DfE Director for the North West and her team.

-The Trust have continued to provide business and finance support to other schools and academies in the form of service contracts and will continue this line of income generation.
-In the academic year 2020-21, the Trust will also provide packages of governance support and clerking service to schools or academies.
+The Trust have continued to provide support to other schools and academies and will continue this line of income generation.
+In the academic year 2022/23, the CEO will act as an education consultant to the Diocese of Carlisle, for which Trust income will be generated.